WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Utah, near the Four Corners, April 17, 2010.

-O. paradoxa grows no more than about four inches tall, has long, soft hairs, and has fornices (those yellow protrusions at the base of the white petals) no more than a millimeter high.
+Oreocarya paradoxa grows no more than about four inches tall, has long, soft hairs, and has fornices (those yellow protrusions at the base of the white petals) no more than a millimeter high.

 Oreocarya paradoxa

-Synonym: Oreocarya paradoxa.
-Cryptantha paradoxa.
-(Cryptantha)
+Oreocarya paradoxa.
+Synonym: Cryptantha paradoxa.
+(Paradox Cat's Eye)

 Boraginaceae (Forget-Me-Nots)